Misto111/Programming-Fundamentals-with-Java-September-2022/README.md

 # Programming-Fundamentals-with-Java-September-2022
-This is repository with solutions of problems in SoftUni course: Programming Fundamentals with Java-September-2022
+This is repository with solutions of problems in course: Programming Fundamentals with Java-September-2022